Protein C blood test

-Protein C is a substance that prevents blood clotting.
+Protein C is a normal substance in the body that prevents blood clotting.
 A blood test can be done to see how much of this protein you have in your blood.

 A lack (deficiency) of protein C can lead to excess clotting.
 These clots tend to form in veins, not arteries.

-Protein C deficiency can be passed down through families (inherited) or it can develop with other conditions, such as:
+Protein C deficiency can be passed down through families (inherited).
+It can also develop with other conditions, such as:

 - Excessive bleeding